The Concept

 Each time the clay gave up and fell apart I put the clay figure aside and created a new one to work with from where I’d stopped.
 Meaning that by the time I had a 30 second animation, there were three broken, ‘used up’ Ira sculptures lying on the table.
 I dried and fired them so that we now have three Iras dancing: the live performing Ira, the animated loop of her dance, and the broken sculptures depicting the key moments in which they had collapsed.

-To the right: used sculptures that collapsed during the filming, were hollowed, dried and fired.
+during the filming, and were then hollowed, dried and fired.